RIFTEK-LLC/RF62X-SDK/Docs/source_ru/src/3.sdk_compilation/RF62XCore.rst

    /** @file network_platform.h */

    /**
-    * @brief Pointer to the send function that sends data on a TCP connected socket *
+    * @brief Pointer to the send function that sends data on a TCP
+    * connected socket.
+    *
     * @param socket A descriptor identifying a connected socket.
     * @param buf A pointer to a buffer containing the data to be transmitted.